Aldanondo often creates work in the public spaces of New York City

 BIO & PRESS

-Currently completing a Masters of Fine Arts (MFA) at the New York Academy of Art, the graduate art school founded by Andy Warhol in Tribeca, New York.
-She also completed an Artist Residency at the Metropolitan Museum of Art in New York.
+Masters of Fine Arts (MFA) at the New York Academy of Art, the graduate art school founded by Andy Warhol in Tribeca, New York.
+While there, she studied painting with Jose de Jesus Rodriguez, Melanie Vote, John Jacobsmeyer, Dik Liu, Steven Assael, and participated in workshops with Will Cotton.
+In sculpture, studied with Nina Levy and Randy McIver.

 Aldanondo draws inspiration from her Latin-American roots’ of Buenos Aires’ ‘fileteado’ as a starting point for her gestural abstract paintings that reinterpret her own experience as an immigrant and new generation of Americans.